HannesTaljaard/hannes-personal-website/src/content/projects/allerdings.md

 startDate: 2024-09-01
 endDate:
 isLongTerm: true
+performance:
 imgURL: '/images/projects/allerdings.webp'
 ---
-Verein für Musik- und Bewegungsperformance (Society for Music and Movement Performances)
+Verein für Musik- und Bewegungsperformance (Society for Music and Movement Performances)<br><br>

 The aim of our charitable organisation is to support and develop artistic projects in the field of music and movement performance.
 The three founding members are Caterina Vögel, Antonia Luksch and